University at Buffalo: Research

 Total research expenditures for the fiscal year of 2017 were $401 million, ranking 59th nationally.

 Libraries

-UB has nine libraries on its North (Amherst), South (Buffalo), and Downtown (Buffalo) campuses.
-The libraries' 4.3 million-plus print volumes are augmented by extensive digital resources, including full-text electronic journals, databases, media, and special collections, which include the world's single largest collection of James Joyce manuscripts and artifacts.
+UB has nine libraries on its South (Buffalo), North (Amherst), and Downtown (Buffalo) campuses.
+The libraries' 4.3 million-plus print volumes are augmented by extensive digital resources, including full-text electronic journals, databases, media, and special collections, which include a collection of James Joyce manuscripts and artifacts.

 Campuses

 The University at Buffalo is the state's largest and most comprehensive public university and is spread across three campuses: North Campus, South Campus, and Downtown Campus.
 The Sustainable Endowments Institute's College Sustainability Report Card awarded the university a B+.
 UB was awarded the EPA "Environmental Champion Award" in 2015 and is ranked as one of the top 50 "green colleges and universities" in the nation, working towards becoming climate neutral by 2030.

 North Campus

 The North Campus, a census-designated place also called "University at Buffalo", located in the suburb of Amherst, began in the 1970s.
 Many academic programs, including the entirety of the undergraduate College of Arts and Sciences, the University at Buffalo Law School, the School of Engineering and Applied Sciences, the School of Management, the Graduate School of Social Work, and the Graduate School of Education, as well as Lockwood Memorial Library, Oscar A. Silverman Library, and many administrative offices, are located on UB's North Campus.

 The North Campus is home to administrative and academic offices.
 The main buildings are arranged along one academic "spine", a second floor connecting corridor, that connects most of the main academic buildings.
 The whole campus covers 1192 acre with 146 buildings containing 6715492 sqft, 11 residence halls and 5 apartment complexes.
 Its size was supported by the implementation of a shuttle system circling the academic sector and surrounding areas including the administrative complex, located nearly a quarter mile from the central academic area.
 When originally built by the state of New York, the North Campus was provided with two Interstate exits, from I-290 and I-990, its own internal parkway, the John James Audubon Parkway, and two small lakes created from Ellicott Creek.
 As a census-designated place, the residential population recorded at the 2010 census was 6,066.

 The North Campus offers a variety of entertainment programming and activity for students.
 It contains the Student Union, which houses offices for the Student Association and student-interest clubs; Slee Hall, which presents contemporary and classical music concerts; Alumni Arena, the home-court for University Athletics; the UB Center for the Arts, a non-profit presenter of a wide variety of professional entertainment and University at Buffalo Stadium, the 30,000 seat football stadium.